OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/maxsharpe.md

 ---
 title: maxsharpe
-description: This page provides comprehensive details about the openbb.portfolio.po.maxsharpe function.
+description: "This page provides comprehensive details about the openbb.portfolio.po.maxsharpe" function.
 It's a key part of OpenBB's portfolio optimization module, designed to optimize the Sharpe ratio of portfolio weights.
 You'll also find information about the parameters used by the function and examples of how to use it in portfolio management.